immkavin-ranks/kavinsde/Java/Streams/IO Streams.md

 # Streams

 >Java programs perform I/O through streams.
-A stream is an abstraction that either produces or consumes information.
-A stream is linked to a physical device by the Java I/O system.
+An stream is an abstraction or a logical entity that either produces or consumes information.
+An I/O stream is linked to a physical device by the Java I/O system.

+There are many classes and interfaces in the `java.io` package.
+These include byte and character streams, and object serialization (the storage and retrieval of objects).
 ## Byte Streams

 Input Stream